-- Useful as a basis for PRNGs / stream ciphers (in the olden times, mostly) - One way to define/compute with extension fields - It's beautiful?
+- Useful as a basis for PRNGs / stream ciphers (in the olden times, mostly) - One way to define/compute with extension fields - Similar structures found e.g. in Feistel networks, used to build some block ciphers - It's beautiful?

 Finite fields: prime fields recap